This post is sponsored by Leesa, a mattress company devoted to helping others get good sleep.

 Equally as important as my own personal backstory is Leesa’s dedication to having a good backstory of their own.
 A company that seems to know I toss and turn at night over the environmental impact that the human species extols on this planet, Leesa is doing all the right things on that front.

 For example, their mattresses are CertiPUR-US certified, free of the long list of chemicals that goes into the typical mattress, including flame retardant.
 You can easily smell this difference after opening a box.
 There was no chemical scent!
 And every mattress is made in the USA.

 Leesa also helps me to rest easy knowing that I am supporting a company trying to make a social impact.
 They are working v. hard to help the homeless by donating one mattress for every ten they sell.
 So far, 37,000 beds have been donated.
 They have another initiative where a tree is planted for every mattress sold (called The One Earth Program).
 Their goal is to plant 1 million trees by 2025.
 This B Corporation really is trying to do good by all.

 I know we are all spending extra time at home these days.
 Sometimes, that’s what it takes to realize what needs attention.
 For me, it was this mattress.
 If you are wanting to improve your health or simply upgrade your bedding situation, give Leesa a try.
 Their 4th of July sale is in full swing at the moment, which gives you up to $350 OFF mattresses plus a set of free organic sheets (up to $159 in value).
 They’ll throw in free contactless delivery, too!
 In case you worry that the mattress will be incompatible, it helps to know that there is a 100-night risk-free trial.
 Shall you love your new Leesa product like we do, there is a 10 year warranty.

-This post was sponsored by Plaine Products.
-All opinions are my own.
+This post was sponsored by Leesa.
+All thoughts are my own.
 As always, thank you for supporting brands that support this space.